MasonChinkin/googleAPI_and_steamAPI/readme.md

 ## ~50 Steam API calls at once

 I needed to make 2 seperate Steam API calls for each member.
-This is done using nested promises.
-The upper level promise is above, mapping over the array of members with a helper function, which contains the inner promise:
+This is done using nested Promise.alls.
+The upper level Promise.all is in the above snippet, mapping over the array of members with a helper function, which contains the inner Promise.all:

 ```javascript
 const memberDetailsFetch = (member, steam) => {